BaiyangZhang/BaiyangZhang.github.io/_posts/2024-09-18-My-Version-of-Rules-for-Jarah-Diagrams.md

 These rules are currently being used by myself and no one else, it is by no means standard or widely accepted.
 I find it extremely fun to play with those rules and diagrams.

+The rules are shown in the figures below.
+The numbers label the momentum, for example $1$ stands for $\vec{p}_ {1}$.
+We only need to label the independent momenta for two reasons: 1) each vertex conserves the momenta hence we can fix the not-labeled momentum without problem and 2) it is important to balance the momenta and delta functions, as we will explain later.
+One of the various kinds of divergences, namely a factor of $(2\pi)^{3}\delta^{3}(0)$ or equivalently (not mathematically rigorously though) $\int d^3x$ comes from the fact that the Dirac delta functions over-determine the momenta, it is also included in the diagrammatic method.

+In the following rules, some factors (such as a factor of 3) is perhaps better treated as symmetry factors, but for practical purpose I treat them as part of the definition of the the vertices.

 # Rules for $H_ {3}^{(-)}$

 <div class="row mt-3">